Wates Residential’s ground-breaking Daedalus project to build 200 homes in Gosport has been given the go-ahead by borough council planning bosses.

 The decision by Gosport Borough Council came after outline planning permission for an employment-led scheme with a cluster of aviation, marine, innovation and technology industries, as well as the two residential developments, was granted in 2016.

-The Daedalus housing project will provide much-needed homes for the local people of Gosport, which are designed entirely with them in mind.
+The Daedalus housing project will provide much-needed homes in Gosport, which are designed entirely with them in mind.

 The council’s unanimous support for our vision for the area is recognition not only of the quality of the work Wates Residential delivers, but also our commitment to ensuring this project brings economic and social value to Gosport and the wider Lee-on-the-Solent area.
 We are hugely excited to begin breathing new life into this historically significant site.”